shapeshift/web/.github/PULL_REQUEST_TEMPLATE.md

 ------------------------------------------------------------------------------>

 ### Operations
+- [ ] :checkered_flag: My feature is behind a flag and doesn't require operations testing (yet)

 <!-----------------------------------------------------------------------------
 If your changes have a user-facing impact, describe how a non-technical QA team can functionally test your changes in a preview environment.